Alexandra Chalupa: Ukrainian embassy

+which was found to be based on "Russian disinformation".
+Valeriy Chaly's Ambassadorship ended less than two months after his letter to the publication, and less than a week before Trump's infamous call with Zelenskyy pressuring the recently elected Ukrainian president to launch investigations into Trump's opponents, which sparked his impeachment.
+The following year, a Republican-led U.S. Select Intelligence Senate Committee report was released that concluded Manafort's presence on Trump's campaign was "a grave national security threat" and that he worked with Russian intelligence agents and oligarchs in Putin's circle before, during, and after the 2016 election, and had multiple communications with the Ukrainian embassy during this period.

 Intimidation campaign

 In late April 2016, Chalupa began receiving daily administrative alerts from Yahoo! warning her that state actors were attempting to break into her email account.
 After two weeks of daily alerts, she informed the DNC about the hacking attempts.
 That email became public when WikiLeaks published stolen DNC emails in July.
 The alerts continued into 2017.

 In June 2016, someone broke into and searched her car, but left everything behind.
-She became convinced it was Russia-linked when two more family cars were broken into and ransacked but nothing was stolen.
-A few days later, a woman "wearing white flowers in her hair" tried to break into Chalupa's home.
+She became convinced it was Russia-linked when her car was broken into and ransacked two more times but nothing was stolen.
+On one occasion a Ukrainian blouse that had been in a dry cleaning bag in the back seat was draped over the front seat.
+A few days later, a woman "wearing a white flowers in her hair" (like a Ukrainian headpiece) tried to break into Chalupa's home.
 She mentioned the incident to Shulyar, who told her it resembled intimidation campaigns used against foreigners in Russia.
 Chalupa began receiving death threats in the second half of 2016.